 First off, we need to keep in mind that each of the accidents listed below shows live footage of traffic accidents.
 This means that real people and vehicles were hurt in each of them.
 As such, we need to treat each accident with an air of respect, even if they might seem humorous at first.

 Secondly, each video below came from the YouTube website.
 Many of them are parts of larger compilations of accidents.
 Not all of the accidents are applicable to the topic of travel trailer crashes though, so not every entry on the video made the cut.

 Some clips are included in the same compilation, so the video will be listed more than once.
 When this is the case, I’ve adjusted the time stamps for each accident.
 Just click the play button and you’ll see the correct accident for each specific entry.

-Because this is a post about traffic accidents, specifically ones involving travel trailers, some of the videos can be quite intense and violent.
+Because this is a post about traffic accidents, specifically ones involving travel trailers, some of the videos can be quite intense.
 There’s a lot of destruction involved and people can and do die in situations like this.
 Brace yourself for the possibility of graphic and violent content when you view the following video clips.

 Not every clip contains this imagery, but it’s still advisable that you only watch them if you are 18 or older.
 These are also high stakes situations filmed by real people, so some language is present in these examples.

 Finally, neither myself nor the camperreport.com website was involved with the editing or music choice for any of these videos.

 Some of them contain music that doesn’t fit the severity of the situation or titles that seem to mock the misfortune of the drivers involved.
 Please know that our hearts go out to the people who suffered in these accidents and we don’t want to make light of their situations.